 ~ Starhawk

 Purpose: This policy is intended as an expression of care toward all who attend our gathering, and those connected to us.
-The VWC 2025 organizers recognize that covid-19 continues to pose a risk to our community.
+The VWC organizers recognize that covid-19 continues to pose a risk to our community, alongside other public health concerns such as norovirus.
 For some, especially those who are immunocompromised, covid can be severe or even deadly.
 We also acknowledge that even cases of covid that are mild initially can contribute to long covid, a chronic and sometimes debilitating illness, and that repeated reinfection with covid may produce cumulative risks.
 Our intention is to offer a policy that reduces the risk of covid transmission at camp, while still supporting us in accessing the incredible value of making magic in person together.

 Vaccination: Vaccination is strongly recommended, as it can reduce the severity of acute illness, helping to prevent hospitalization and death.
-Vaccination is not required to attend camp.
+Vaccination is not required to attend.

 Harm Reduction Before Arrival: Campers are strongly encouraged to take additional harm reduction measures in the week leading up to camp.
 This will both help reduce the risk of you getting covid (so you can come to camp!!) and also reduce the risk of you coming to camp with covid, but before you have tested positive or symptoms have appeared (covid can take several days to incubate, and tests are not 100% accurate).
 As much as possible, in the week before camp, please: